csea-lab/Lab-Manual-and-Reading-Lists/labmanual.md

 The PI will strive to meet regularly with all lab members, especially those engaged in active research.
 Those engaged in active research activities will schedule at least 45 minutes weekly at a fixed time and day.
 This times serves for catching up on progress, and for fixing smaller issues, going over text or code, or discussing science or admin topics that have come up.
 If you cannot make a weekly meeting, please let the PI know, he will then be able to use the time that opens up for hiom more productively.

 ### Training Workshops
+The lab typically has self-organized workshops in summer, where lab members spend time exploring a specific topic, method, or technique that lab members are interested in learning nore about.
+Please appraoch the PI with ideas for topics and suggestions for materials, readings, code that can be used in the workshop.
+The typical approach for those workshops is that lab members take turns preparing content and leqding the discussion/training.

 ### Brewery and Other Nights